hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Since Torcs is data source-aware, it automatically retrieves execution plan, tailored to the specific ranking entry's database.

-To display something like (in Oracle):
+The Java code above can display something like (e.g. Oracle):

 ```txt
 Plan hash value: 3305857414